• Skip to main content

 The Concrete Cows of Loughton Park in Milton Keynes, installed in 1978, are the unofficial mascots of the new town.

-The Concrete Cows, Loughton Park
+The Concrete Cows of Loughton Park

 Amenities

-As a planned town Milton Keynes has a unique layout unlike any other.
+As a planned town, Milton Keynes has a unique layout unlike any other.
 Milton Keynes is made up of different districts or grid squares, each with their own shops, schools and local amenities.
 In between, there's lots of open space including parkland, woods, canals and lakes.

 Milton Keynes districts are connected by its grid roads – vertical or V roads running north-south and horizontal or H roads running east-west.
-They’re also connected by Redways which are foot and cycle paths away from the traffic.
+They’re also connected by Redways, which are foot and cycle paths away from the traffic.

 Milton Keynes has great transport links.
 It’s right by the M1 and A5.
 Milton Keynes is well served by railway stations including Milton Keynes Central (London is just 30 minutes away), Wolverton, Bletchley, Fenny Stratford, Bow Brickhill and Woburn Sands.
+You can also get a coach from London to Milton Keynes, which is run by National Express and leaves from Victoria Bus Station to the Milton Keynes Coachway.

 And there’s even more good news for the Milton Keynes property market: Milton Keynes will be at the centre of the new East-West Rail railway line which will eventually connect Oxford, Bicester, Milton Keynes, Bedford and Cambridge.
 A new motorway-standard road, the Oxford-Cambridge Expressway, is also expected to pass through Milton Keynes.